Signs of Long-Term Crawl Space Moisture Damage

 Persistent Damp Wood

-Wood that remains damp for extended periods is one of the strongest indicators that moisture damage may be progressing.
-Occasional dampness after a leak is normal, but wood that stays damp through multiple seasons suggests ongoing exposure.
+Wood that remains damp for extended periods is one of the strongest signs that moisture damage may be progressing.
+A joist that feels damp right after a plumbing leak or heavy rain is different from wood that stays cool, clammy, or darkened during dry weather.

 Persistent dampness typically appears as: